UW-CAMP/SexOfSexPartners/README.md

 # YRBS SoSP Project

 Full citation: Lawley, KA, Barry MP, Koenig LJ, Suarez NA, Williams AM, Delaney KP, Hoover KW, Hamilton DT, Goodreau SM.
-Trends in sex of sex partners and sexual identity among US adolescents, 2015-2021. [journal info TBD].
+Trends in sex of sex partners and sexual identity among US adolescents, 2015-2021.
+Journal of Adolescent Health.

 This manuscript uses data from the Youth Risk Behavior Surveillance System (YRBS) years 2015-2021.
 The following instructions explain how to replicate the data retrieval, cleaning, and analyses used in this manuscript.